Patient's Query

 She can take Progesterone tablets (Medroxyprogesterone 10 mg twice daily) to postpone her period.
 These tablets may increase the requirement of antidiabetic medicines (tablets/insulin).
 So, she needs to monitor her blood sugar level (at least two to three times during the period she is taking tablets) to make sure that sugar control is fine.

-Contraceptive pills used nowadays are low dose pills and have little or no impact on diabetes.
+Contraceptive pills used nowadays are low-dose pills and have little or no impact on diabetes.
 Even if sugar levels increase, it can be treated by increasing the dose of antidiabetic medicines.
-So, she can use low dose contraceptive pills.
+So, she can use low-dose contraceptive pills.
 Just consult your physician before starting those pills to make sure that the medicines do not interact with each other.

-Was this answer helpful?
+Was this conversation helpful?

 Had gestational diabetes during pregnancy.
 How to control my sugar levels now?